oconnor663/bao/docs/spec.md

   meaning that parent nodes are of variable size.
 - The implementation needs to do more bookkeeping to maintain enough separate inputs for good SIMD performance.
 Consider a 4-ary tree using a SIMD degree of 8 and 9 chunks of input.
-The input needs to be split up, because 9 is larger than 8.
-The structure of the 4-ary tree naturally wants batches of size 4-4-1, but good SIMD performance requires batches of size 8-1.
+The chunks need to be grouped 4-4-1 to fit the 4-ary tree structure, but SIMD performance is better if 8 chunks get hashed together.
 - There's more ambiguity in the tree layout.
 For example with 6 chunks and fanout 4, you could plausibly lay out the tree in the following two ways.